Fly-tipping fine for Llanfyllin resident

 A Llanfyllin resident caught on CCTV dumping rubbish at a community recycling site has been fined £200 by the county council.

-Powys County Council's Waste Awareness and Enforcement Team issued the fine after the resident was caught on CCTV fly-tipping black bags of domestic refuse and farm plastics at the community recycling site located on the public car park in Llansantffraid-Ym-Mechain.
+The fine was issued after the resident was caught on CCTV fly-tipping black bags of rubbish and farm plastics at the community recycling site located on the public car park in Llansantffraid-Ym-Mechain.

 The resident was fined for depositing controlled waste on land, breaching Section 33 of the Environmental Protection Act 1990.